csangara/good.software/download.parse.data/README.md

 wget ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/oa_noncomm/xml/oa_noncomm_xml.PMC000xxxxxx.baseline.2024-12-18.tar.gz
 ```

 To pull the data for 10 journals, you now have to go through each PMC ID range, using the file `download_files.sh`.
 This also downloads `oa_file_list.csv` which has a list of the download links of each article.
-We will run `create_journal_directories.R` to download individual articles and move them to the journal directories to be able to use the link extraction scripts.
+We will run `download_indv_articles.R` with the argument `--first_run` in the command line to download individual articles and move them to the journal directories to be able to use the link extraction scripts.
+This will result in around 1.2TB of data.
 You will obtain ten folders:

 ```
 BMC_Genomics